codatio/codat-docs/docs/integrations/banking/truelayer/set-up-truelayer-2.md

 - Manage TrueLayer banking sources
 - Check banking data type settings

-:::Note Testing the TrueLayer integration
+:::note Testing the TrueLayer integration

 If you use TrueLayer's live environment, you can test TrueLayer using either the Demo Bank data source, or live bank accounts.
 For more information, see [Test your TrueLayer integration](/test-truelayer).
 :::